dpak11/blockchain/README.md

 	![User Login API example](git_images/login.jpg)

-	API input will contain User ID and password.
-This User ID that was generated during registeration process.
+	User input will contain User ID and password.
+This is the User ID that was generated during email registeration process.
-	If verification is successful, you will receive a token
+	If Login verification is successful, you will receive a token